azsk/AzTS-docs/01-Setup and Getting started/PowerShellTips.md

-# PowerShell tips for new AzSK Users
+# PowerShell tips for new PowerShell Users

 <!--
 -   Use PS ISE